-Papayas also contain healthy antioxidants called carotenoids.
-They are especially high in a type of carotenoid called lycopene.
+Papayas also contain healthy antioxidants known as carotenoids — particularly one type called lycopene.

-What's more, these beneficial antioxidants are better absorbed from papayas than from other fruits and vegetables (2).
+What's more, your body absorbs these beneficial antioxidants better from papayas than other fruits and vegetables (3).

-Bottom Line: The papaya is a tropical fruit high in vitamins C and A, along with fiber and healthy plant compounds.
+Summary The papaya is a tropical fruit high in vitamins C and A, as well as fiber and healthy plant compounds.
 It also contains an enzyme called papain, used to tenderize meat.

 Also, many researchers believe that excessive free radicals in the brain are an important factor in Alzheimer's disease (9).

-In one study, Alzheimer's patients given a fermented papaya extract for 6 months experienced a 40% drop in a biomarker known as 8–OHdG.
-This marker, which indicates oxidative damage to DNA, is also linked to aging and cancer (10, 11).
+In one study, people with Alzheimer's given a fermented papaya extract for six months experienced a 40% drop in a biomarker which indicates oxidative damage to DNA — and is also linked to aging and cancer (10, 11).

-Bottom Line: Papaya has powerful antioxidant effects.
-This may reduce oxidative stress and lower the risk of several diseases.
+Summary Papaya has powerful antioxidant effects, which may reduce oxidative stress and lower your risk of several diseases.

 It may also be beneficial for people who are being treated for cancer (14).

-Additionally, papaya may have some unique effects that aren't shared by other fruits.
+Additionally, papaya may have some unique effects not shared by other fruits.

-In a small study of older people with inflammation and precancerous changes of the stomach, a fermented papaya preparation reduced oxidative damage (16).
+In a small study in older adults with inflammation and precancerous stomach conditions, a fermented papaya preparation reduced oxidative damage (16).

-However, a lot more research is needed before any recommendations can be made.
+However, more research is needed before recommendations can be made.

-Bottom Line: Early research suggests that the antioxidants in papaya may reduce cancer risk and perhaps even slow the progression of cancer.
+Summary Early research suggests that the antioxidants in papaya may reduce cancer risk and perhaps even slow cancer progression.

-Adding more papaya to your diet may be beneficial for your heart.
+Adding more papaya to your diet may boost your heart health.

-Bottom Line: Papaya's high vitamin C and lycopene content can improve heart health and may reduce the risk of heart disease.
+Summary Papaya's high vitamin C and lycopene content can improve heart health and may reduce your risk of heart disease.

-For example, one study showed that men who increased their intake of fruits and vegetables high in carotenoids had a significant decrease in CRP (26).
+For example, one study noted that men who increased their intake of fruits and vegetables high in carotenoids had a significant decrease in CRP, a particular inflammatory marker (26).

-The papain enzyme in the fruit can make protein easier to digest.
+The papain enzyme in papaya can make protein easier to digest.

-People in the tropics consider papaya a remedy for constipation and other symptoms of irritable bowel syndrome (IBS).
+People in the tropics consider papaya to be a remedy for constipation and other symptoms of irritable bowel syndrome (IBS).

-Bottom Line: Papaya has been shown to improve constipation and other symptoms of irritable bowel syndrome.
+Summary Papaya has been shown to improve constipation and other symptoms of IBS.
 The seeds and other parts of the plant have also been used to treat ulcers.

 In addition to keeping your body healthy, papaya can also help your skin look more toned and youthful.